 Tough Guise: Violence, Media, and the Crisis in Masculinity: I’ve linked to a short YouTube clip from the documentary, but if you can find a full version it is well worth your time.
 This documentary came out in 1998 and despite the 20 years that have passed the majority of the issues outlined here are still too relevant.

-This topic is so important to me because through the course of my life I have done my best to alter behavior when it was brought to my attention that it was hurtful or limiting and my participation in toxic masculinity is the most recent one I have been working on.
+This topic is so important to me because I have done my best to alter behavior when it was brought to my attention that it was hurtful or limiting.
+My participation in toxic masculinity is the most recent behavior I have been working on.

 A few months ago my good friend Thom brought to my attention that as passionate as I am about equality, I make reductive judgments of my own.
 We were watching Doctor Who and there was an episode with James Corden guest starring.
 I made some comment about him being gay and was embarrassed to find out that not only was he not gay, he married the same woman he was dating in the episode.
 I felt bad.
 For all the time I have spent working on expanding the restrictive definitions of what being a woman is, here I was limiting manhood to a narrow definition.

 In the same way we are empowering women to embrace their diverse range of roles and emotions, we need to encourage our men to do the same.
 As most changes begin, it starts with you.
 Whenever you find yourself being surprised by someone’s behavior, think about why it is surprising.
 If it’s surprising because it doesn’t fit the image you have of what being a man/woman should be, check yourself.
-Don’t judge yourself (as I often do) because we are human and these traditional images of manhood/womanhood are images that we have internalized as they are continually reinforced by the dominant society everywhere we look.
+Don’t judge yourself (as I often do) because we are human.
+These traditional perceptions of manhood/womanhood are images that we have internalized as they are continually reinforced by the dominant society everywhere we look.

 We don’t need to shame ourselves for our automatic thoughts, but we can recognize them and stop believing them to make for a world where there is true freedom of expression.